ibpdas/data-strategy-impact-dashboard/README.md

 - Annual maturity review
 - Annual staff survey
 - Event and training participation
-- Standards adoption
+- Policy and Standards adoption rates
 - Dataset and model reuse
 - Open data and API analytics
-- Post implementation reviews
-- Verified cost and time savings
+- Verified cost and time savings using benefit trackers
+- Benefit Cost Ratio (BCR) and Net Present Value (NPV) analysis
+- Randomised controlled trials and counterfactuals

 These give a balanced picture of both **capability building** and **value creation**.

 ---